How Does Anchor Text Indexing Work?

-It has long been observed and understood that different pages on the web have different crawling rates and get indexed more quickly or slowly, and that anchor text in hyperlinks pointing to pages can influence what a page may rank for in search results.
+It has long been observed and understood that different pages on the web have different crawling rates and get indexed more quickly or slowly, and that anchor text indexing with hyperlinks pointing to pages can influence what a page may rank for in search results.

 Why Use Anchor Text to Determine Relevancy?

 When you search, you expect a short list of highly relevant web pages to be returned.
-The authors of this crawling rates patent tell us that previous search engine systems only associated the contents of the web page itself with the web page when indexing that page.
+The authors of this anchor text indexing patent tell us that previous search engine systems only associated the contents of the web page itself with the web page when indexing that page.